 Now that you’ve laid down the groundwork, it’s time to hit that seedling with some visual nourishment.
 Project managers (or the person on your team acting as one) should give writers and designers ample time to conceive, revise, and bring ideas to life, but should never totally take their hands off the project.
 It’s up to us to make sure every piece follows our proven path while ironing out points of confusion and turning feedback into executions.

-One of our biggest pieces of advice is to consolidate every stakeholder’s feedback into a single document.
+One of our biggest pieces of advice is to consolidate all your team’s feedback through a single gatekeeper.
 Doing so prevents contradictory feedback, makes sure all your suggestions are seen and applied, and facilitates discussion that leads to achieving the project’s goals.
-See why getting those sorted out first is such a big deal?
+(See why getting those goals sorted out first is such a big deal?)

 Copywriting Tips from Maddie